corintio/plexflix/README.md

 to `/config/vpn`

 ## Borgmatic (backup)
-Before borgmatic can do its magic, you need to create a new repository.
+Before borgmatic can do its magic, you need to create a new borg repository.
 Make sure to set your password in `/config/borgmatic/config.yml` first (see "Configure your environment" above)

 To simplify access to your backups, create the following aliases in our `.bashrc`:
 ```